-When starting to follow the DASH diet, here are some tips to get you going:
+When starting the DASH diet, here are some tips to get you going:

-- Enjoy a serving of fresh or frozen fruit as dessert after a meal instead of a sugar-sweetened treat, like frozen grapes.
+- Enjoy a serving of fresh or frozen fruit as dessert after a meal instead of a sugar-sweetened treat––frozen grapes are delicious.

-- Add unexpected vegetables to your traditional dishes, like adding sweet potatoes in this Chicken Chili with Sweet Potatoes.
+- Incorporate unexpected vegetables to your traditional dishes, like adding sweet potatoes to this chicken chili.

 - Swap out fattier cuts of meat for chicken breast or other lean choices.

-- Explore meatless lunch options like a Veggie and Hummus Sandwich instead of a deli meat sandwich.
+- Explore meatless lunch options like a Veggie & Hummus Sandwich instead of a deli meat sandwich.

 - Use herbs and spices instead of table salt to add flavor to your dishes.

 - Drink infused water or sparkling seltzer instead of sugar-sweetened beverages.